MarcosNicolau/node-js-typescript-setup/README.md

 -   jest configuration
 -   [semantic-release](https://semantic-release.gitbook.io/semantic-release/): npm (won't publish), changelog, tag, and git
 -   add some basic github workflows to automate semantic releasing

+## About setup script

+When running `yarn setup` you will be prompt to enter the basic package info and whether you would like to setup docker.

+### What does the docker setup do?

+1. Creates a Dockerfile
+2. Creates package scripts to manage docker actions
+3. Updates release workflow to include docker publish.
+Pushes the container to the GitHub container registry

 ## Use it to publish a package